JeremyRand/namecoin.org/_posts/2024-05-03-apparmor-static-analysis-input-validation-&-ncdns-unix-sockets.md

 We run static analysis using tools such as Flake8, MyPy, and Pylint, comparing results with Electrum (Bitcoin version) to focus on Electrum-NMC-specific issues.
 This process, integrated into our CI, helps catch bugs early.
 Looking to contribute?
 Static analysis issues provide good first-time issues!

-## Enabling Ncdns Perfrom RPC Requests via Unix Domain Sockets
+## Enabling ncdns to Perform RPC Requests via Unix Domain Sockets

 Enabling ncdns to perform RPC requests via Unix domain sockets offers a more secure communication method than TCP/IP.
 To utilize a Unix domain socket, specify it in the `namecoinrpcaddress` field as `unix:// + "your unix socket path"` such as `unix:///tmp/test.XXXX`

-Since Namecoin Core supports only TCP/IP, we'll redirect RPC requests from the Unix Socket to Bitcoin Core.
+Since Namecoin Core supports only TCP/IP, we'll redirect RPC requests from the Unix Socket to Namecoin Core.
 This can be achieved using a commnad such as socat command:
 ```
 socat -d UNIX-LISTEN:"my-unix-socket-path",fork TCP:"host-address"
 socat -d UNIX-LISTEN:/tmp/test.XXXX,fork TCP:localhost:8332